dhyeythumar/ML-Agents-with-Google-Colab/README.md

 # Training ML-Agents on Google Colab

 <h4 align="center">
-    For training Unity's built environment in server/headless mode with <a href="https://github.com/Unity-Technologies/ml-agents">ML-Agents</a> on Google Colaboratory.
+    Training Unity's built environment in server/headless mode with <a href="https://github.com/Unity-Technologies/ml-agents">ML-Agents</a> on Google Colab.
 </h4>